-- → Initial screening should take place to assess the suitability of the individual case for mediation. - 148 Before commencing mediation in international child abduction cases, an initial screening should be conducted to assess the suitability of the individual case for mediation.
+- Initial screening should take place to assess the suitability of the individual case for mediation. - 135.
+Before commencing mediation in international child abduction cases, an initial screening should be conducted to assess the suitability of the individual case for mediation.
 This helps to avoid delays that can be caused by attempting mediation in cases poorly suited to it.
-At the same time, initial screening helps to identify cases that carry special risks, such as cases involving domestic violence or alcohol or drug abuse, where either special precautions must be taken or mediation might not be appropriate at all.
-189 - 149 Two important questions arise in this context: (1) what issues should be addressed in the assessment of suitability for mediation and (2) who can / should carry out this assessment. - 150 Whether a case is suitable for mediation needs to be decided on an individual basis.
+At the same time, initial screening helps to identify cases that carry special risks, such as cases involving domestic violence or alcohol or drug abuse, where either special precautions must be taken or mediation might not be appropriate at all. - 136.
+Two important questions arise in this context, (1) what issues should be addressed in the assessment of suitability for mediation and (2) who can / should carry out this assessment. - 137.
+Whether a case is suitable for mediation needs to be decided on an individual basis.
 It has to be noted that there are no universal rules on this question.
-The suitability of the case for mediation will depend on the circumstances of the individual case and, to a certain extent, on the facilities and characteristics of the available mediation services and standards applied by the mediator / mediation organisation to such matters. - Among the many issues that may affect the suitability of an international child abduction case for mediation, are: - willingness of the parties to mediate, 190 - whether the views of one or both of the parties are too polarised for mediation, - indications of domestic violence and its degree, 191 - 187 The lawyer cannot be a neutral and impartial third party and at the same time respect the professional obligation to protect the interests of his / her client. - 188 See sections 19.4 c) and d) of the Country Profiles under the 1980 Convention (supra note 121) for information on the assessment of suitability for mediation in the different Contracting States to the 1980 Convention. - $\ensuremath{\text{189}}$ See also Chapter 10 below on mediation and accusations of domestic violence. - 190 Of course, where a party with no knowledge of the mediation process is opposed to the idea of mediation, the provision of more detailed information on how mediation works may affect that party's willingness to attempt mediation positively.
-See, however, section 6.1 below regarding the principle of voluntariness of mediation. - 191 In cases involving alleged domestic violence for example, some mediators generally refuse to conduct mediation.
+The suitability of the case for mediation will depend on the circumstances of the individual case and, to a certain extent, on the facilities and characteristics of the available mediation services and standards applied by the mediator / mediation organisation to such matters. - 138.
+Among the many issues that can affect the suitability of an international child abduction case for mediation, are: - willingness of the parties to mediate, - whether the views of one or both of the parties are too polarised for mediation, - indications of domestic violence and its degree, - incapacity resulting from alcohol or drug abuse, 161 - other indications of a severe imbalance in bargaining powers, - · indications of child abuse. - 139.
+The assessment of the suitability of the case for mediation should involve a confidential exchange with each party individually to enable each party to express his / her possible concerns regarding mediation freely. - 140.
+The initial exchange with the parties to assess the suitability of the case for mediation can be used to address various logistical issues, arising, for example, from disabilities of one of the parties, which might need to be taken into account when making practical arrangements for the mediation session.
+Also, the language(s) that mediation should be conducted in can be addressed in the initial exchange.
+At the same time, it can be assessed whether contact with the child should be arranged and whether the child

+In cases involving alleged domestic violence for example, some mediators generally refuse to conduct mediation.
 Others may consider a case with alleged domestic violence suitable for mediation, depending on the alleged degree of violence and on the protective measures available to avoid any risks associated with the mediation process, see Chapter 10 below.